saitoapp/wp-liveproxy/README.md

 cd wp-liveproxy
 ```

-3. Workplace Live Proxy use a domain name to get all livestream traffic.
+3. Workplace Live Proxy uses a domain name to receive livestream HTTP requests.
 For now this is a beta feature.
 The domain name should be a subdomain of a validated Workplace domain for security reasons.
-E.g: live.myvalidateddomain.com.
+E.g.: liveproxy.myvalidateddomain.com.
 Generate a valid key/cert pair for this domain, replacing privkey.pem and cert.pem (PEM format).
 Keep track of the expiration date so you can renew it before it gets expired.

 4. Build a new docker image.
 ```